jasminaaa20/jasminaaa20/README.md

 ## 🚀 Improvise.
 Adapt.
 Overcome. 🚀

 I'm a final year Computer Science & Engineering undergraduate of University of Moratuwa specializing in Data Science & Engineering.
-With a passion for building web applications and exploring AI technologies, I'm currently working on building a state-of-the-art end-to-end RAG system for long context financial documents.
+With a passion for building web applications and exploring AI technologies, I'm currently working on building a state-of-the-art end-to-end RAG system for long context financial documents, i.e. Annual Reports.

 ## 🌟 My Portfolio Site (Under Construction)